buddhist-uni/buddhist-uni.github.io/_content/monographs/first-free-women_weingast-matty.md

 Why not tell yourself a story of freedom?

 A deeply American (Zen-infused, rebirth-shy) meditation on (**not** translation of!) the *Therigatha* which makes up in earnestness what it lacks in subtlety.

+I recommend reading the book critically, alongside [a real translation](https://readingfaithfully.org/tag/therigatha/){:target="_blank"}, so that you can see for yourself how the poems leap off from the originals.
+Considering what was lost, what was added, and how the tone shifted, what does the collection say about American Buddhism?